Contact Us

 • We still think bonds look attractive over the long-term, with yields at meaningfully higher levels than any point in recent years.
 However, rising government debt (and the subsequently higher supply of government debt to the market) is among the factors giving us pause for thought.

 At the time of this update, we are 'neutral' when it comes to bond markets.
 This means that we have not deviated for tactical reasons from our overall asset allocation framework - a way of dividing investments across different types of assets.
-As a result, our multi asset strategies currently hold a proportion of investments in stock markets which is consistent with our long-term average.
+As a result, our multi asset strategies currently hold a proportion of investments in bonds which is consistent with our long-term average.

 • The ‘alternative’ investment space covers a diverse range of assets outside of traditional bond and stock markets, from commercial property to specialist hedge funds.
 Because of their wide variety, it’s difficult to make sweeping statements about alternative assets, and our overall ‘underweight’ stance in this diverse area of the markets hides some specific preferences.